-Data center tier is the standardization matrix which defines overall performance, availability, fault tolerance capability, operating environment of a data center.
-It defines how data center is fault tolerant, how it can sustain to failures of various components, power, connectivity links etc. It defines availability being offered for hosted servers.
+Datacenter tier is the standardization matrix that defines overall performance, availability, fault tolerance capability, operating environment of a data center.
+It defines how the data center is fault-tolerant, how it can sustain to failures of various components, power, connectivity links, etc. It defines availability being offered for hosted servers.

 Basically data center tier helps customers to determine which tier is best suitable for their application depending on the SLA requirement and data critical index they have.
-Mission critical services should be hosted under higher tier data center whereas less critical data should be hosted in lower tier data center.
+Mission-critical services should be hosted under a higher tier data center whereas less critical data should be hosted in lower-tier data centers.
 Obviously cost is another factor here too.
 As you go on high with tier, cost increases for hosting.

 Different data center tiers

-- Tier 2 : Tier 1 features + redundant capacity
+- Tier 2: Tier 1 feature + redundant capacity

-Detailed list of requirements to be full filled by data center to be eligible for specific tier is available here.
+A detailed list of requirements to be fulfilled by the data center to be eligible for specific tier is available here.

 Data center tier deciding factors :

-Data center to be eligible for certain tier it should complete certain criteria (as we seen above).
-There are many factors which affects/helps in achieving those criteria.
+Datacenter to be eligible for certain tier it should complete certain criteria (as we saw above).
+There are many factors that affect/help in achieving those criteria.
 These factors are as below –

 - Mechanical infrastructure design